Upcoming events.

 Aug

-The New Orleans Jazz Museum and NOCCA Foundation presents Concert Series: BAND TO BE DETERMINED on Thursday, August 21st at 2:00 PM CDT inside the New Orleans Jazz Museum.
+The New Orleans Jazz Museum and Jazz Foundation of America presents a live performance by Chris Sevenin on Wednesday, August 20th at 2:00 PM CDT inside the New Orleans Jazz Museum.

 This program takes place inside our third floor Performance Center, listening room.
 Admission is free and open to the public, seating is limited and offered first come, first serve.